Cymru Leagues: Tier 2

 The tier is split regionally, with the Cymru North covering clubs playing in northern Wales, and the Cymru South covering clubs playing in southern Wales.
 The winners of each division are eligible for promotion to the Cymru Premier, subject to the clubs meeting FAW criteria for Tier 1 grounds, playing facilities and financial operations.

-Relegation from the Cymru North is to three regional based Tier 3 leagues - the Welsh National League (Wrexham Area), the Welsh Alliance League and the Mid Wales Football League.
+Relegation from the Cymru North is to three regional based Tier 3 leagues: the Welsh National League (Wrexham Area), the Welsh Alliance League and the Mid Wales Football League.
 The Cymru South has relegation to the Tier 3 Welsh Football League Division One.

-52 teams applied for Tier 2 certification with teams assessed against a number of infrastructure criteria including; safety policy and evacuation plan, covered seating, pitch dimensions, dressing room & sanitary facilities required to be granted Tier 2 certification.
-Following on from the meeting of the FAW's first decision body, 43 clubs were successful in gaining Tier 2 certification.
+52 teams applied for Tier 2 certification, with teams assessed against a number of infrastructure criteria, including: safety policy and evacuation plan, covered seating, pitch dimensions, dressing room & sanitary facilities.
+Following the meeting of the FAW's first decision body, 43 clubs were successful in gaining Tier 2 certification.

 Member clubs for 2022–23 season

-The clubs for the second season are as follows:
+The clubs for the second season were as follows: